 We are seeking research participants for a study designed test a way of working with couples and individuals to help them make decisions about having children or not having children.

-The model we are testing, Choosing the Parenting Lifestyle (CPL), is being created to help couples openly and honestly examine their motives for having children or not having children, and to provide information to couples about the necessary changes and sacrifices parents make to raise happy, healthy children.
+The model we are testing, Choosing the Childfree or Parenting Lifestyle (CCOPL), is being created to help couples openly and honestly examine their motives for having children or not having children, and to provide information to couples about the necessary changes and sacrifices parents make to raise happy, healthy children.
 We are also looking at how attachment styles and intergenerational issues impact decisions about creating a family.

-If you choose to participate and are admitted to the study, you’ll be asked to initially commit to one session during which 3 topics related to choosing to have a family or remain childfree will be discussed.
-A comprehensive set of individual and couple assessments are a part of the study and participants will have assessment results explained to them prior to the first session.
+If you choose to participate and are admitted to the study, you’ll be asked to commit to one seminar-style weekend session during which 10 topics related to choosing to have a family or remain childfree will be discussed.
+A comprehensive set of individual and couple assessments are a part of the study and participants will have assessment results explained to them prior to the session.

-Because this study is organized like a series of workshops, and couples are only asked to initially commit to the first session, couples who live outside of Illinois are welcome to contact us to be screened.
+Because this study is organized like a workshop, and couples are only asked to initially commit to the first session, couples who live outside of Illinois are welcome to contact us to be screened.
 Researchers can help couples that are admitted to the study and travel to Chicago for the study to find accommodations.